-In addition to 49 C.F.R. § 192.9, revised March 10, 2006:
+In addition to 49 C.F.R. § 192.9, effective April 14, 2006: revised March 10, 2006:

-- (a) Type A regulated gathering lines: An operator of metallic gathering lines and the MAOP produces a hoop stress of 20 percent or more of SMYS or non-metallic lines operating at or above 125 psig and located in a class 2, 3, or 4 location as defined in part § 192.5 shall follow the requirements of part 192 applicable to transmission pipelines, except the requirements in §192.150 and in subpart O of §192.
-However, an operator of a Type A gathering pipeline located in a class 2 location may demonstrate compliance with subpart N by describing the processes it uses to determine the qualifications of persons performing operation and maintenance tasks. - (b) Type B regulated gathering lines: An operator of metallic gathering lines where the MAOP produces a hoop stress less than 20 percent of SMYS or non-metallic lines operating below 125 psig located in a class 2 location as determined by using one of three methods found in § 192.8, must comply with the following requirements: - (I) If a line is new, replaced, relocated, or otherwise changed, the design, installation, construction, initial inspection, and initial testing must be in accordance with requirements of part 192 applicable to transmission lines;
+(a) Type A regulated gathering lines: An operator of metallic gathering lines where the MAOP produces a hoop stress of 20 percent or more of SMYS or non-metallic lines where the MAOP is Attachment A Decision No. R08-0881 DOCKET NO. 08R-226GPS Page 24 of 27 more than lines operating at or above-125 psig and located in a class 2, 3, or 4 location as defined in part § 192.5 shall follow the requirements of part 192 applicable to transmission pipelines, except the requirements in §192.150 and in subpart O of §192.
+However, an operator of a Type A gathering pipeline located in a class 2 location may demonstrate compliance with subpart N by describing the processes it uses to determine the qualifications of persons performing operation and maintenance tasks.

-- (II) If the pipeline is metallic, control corrosion according to requirements of subpart I of part 192 applicable to transmission lines; - (III) Carry out a damage prevention program under § 192.614; - (IV) Establish a public education program under § 192.616; - (V) Establish the MAOP of the line under § 192.619; and - (VI) Install and maintain line markers according to the requirements for transmission lines in § 192.707. - (VII) Carry out a leakage control program according to § 192.723(b). - (VIII) At a minimum, prepare a Procedural Manual addressing the above maintenance and operations items. - (IX) Report any incident, or events as described in 4911(b), to Staff.
-Any hazardous leakage or conditions which may lead to a hazardous facility order shall be promptly repaired and documented. - (c) Type C gathering lines: An operator of gathering lines located in a class 1 location as defined in § 192.5 must comply with the following requirements: - (I) Telephonically report any incident, or events as described in 4911(b) to Staff.
-Any hazardous leakage or conditions which may lead to a hazardous facility order shall be promptly repaired and documented. - (II) Tier 1 Member at the Utility Notification Center of Colorado if the system is located in any public road or railroad right-of-way. - (III) Install and maintain line markers at each crossing of a public road or railroad right-of-way, and labeled according to § 192.707(d).
+- (b) Type B regulated gathering lines: An operator of metallic gathering lines where the MAOP produces a hoop stress less than 20 percent of SMYS or non-metallic lines and the MAOP isoperating below- at 125 psig or less, and located in a class 2, 3, or 4 location as determined by using one of three methods found in part § 192.8, must comply with the following requirements: - (I) If a line is new, replaced, relocated, or otherwise changed, the design, installation, construction, initial inspection, and initial testing must be in accordance with requirements of part 192 applicable to transmission lines; - (II) If the pipeline is metallic, control corrosion according to requirements of subpart I of part 192 applicable to transmission lines; - (III) Carry out a damage prevention program under § 192.614; - (IV) Establish a public education program under § 192.616; - (V) Establish the MAOP of the line under § 192.619; - (VI) Install and maintain line markers according to the requirements for transmission lines in § 192.707; - (VII) Carry out a leakage control program according to § 192.723(b); - (VIII) At a minimum, prepare a Procedural Manual addressing the above maintenance and operations items; and, - (IX) Report any incident, or events as described in 4911(b), to Staff.
+Any hazardous leakage or conditions which may lead to a hazardous facility order shall be promptly repaired and documented. - (c) Type C gathering lines: An operator of gathering lines located in a class 1 location as defined in § 192.5 or type B gathering lines located in class 2 areas that the operator determines does not meet Area 2 dwelling density in §192.8, must comply with the following requirements: - (I) Telephonically report any incident, or events as described in 4911(b) to Staff.
+Any hazardous leakage or conditions which may lead to a hazardous facility order shall be promptly repaired and documented; - (II) Tier 1 Member at the Utility Notification Center of Colorado if the pipeline system is located in any public road or railroad right-of-way; and.